 Once brownpatch has been treated and is under control, it’s time to fix up any bare spots left by the disease.
-A simple way to do this is to use an all-in-one patch and repair mix like Scotts® EZ Seed®.
+A simple way to do this is to use an three-in-one patch and repair mix like Scotts® EZ Seed®.
 Formulated to absorb water to keep the seed moist and protected, it has everything you need to patch and repair bare spots.
 Just be sure to choose the formula designed for your grass type, follow the directions on the bottle, and apply during early spring or fall for best results.

 To thicken up lawns that have had large areas thinned out by brownpatch, overseed your entire lawn during the late summer or early fall with Scotts® Turf Builder® Thick’R Lawn™ Sun & Shade or Scotts® Turf Builder® Thick’R Lawn™ Tall Fescue Mix (depending on your lawn type).
 Both formulas contain a combination of seed, controlled-release fertilizer, and soil improvers.

 With a little care and Scotts by your side, your problems with brownpatch will be a thing of the past.